 Paul Tillich wrote: ‘The resistance against demythologisation expresses itself in “literalism”.
 The symbols and myths are understood in their immediate meaning.
 The material, taken from nature and history, is used in its proper sense.
 The character of the symbol to point beyond itself to something else is disregarded.
 Creation is taken as a magic act which happened once upon a time.
 The fall of Adam is localised on a special geographical point and attributed to a human individual.

 Tillich goes on to describe two stages of literalism, which he calls the ‘natural‘ and the ‘reactive‘.
 In the natural stage of literalism, the mythical and the literal are indistinguishable.
 This stage is characteristic of primitive individuals and groups who do not separate the creations of the imagination from natural facts.
 Tillich says that this stage (that I refer to as the ‘conformist stage’ in ‘Stages of Faith’) has its own rights and should be left undisturbed right up to the time when the individual’s questioning mind challenges the conventional acceptance of the myth as literal.
-This was a foundation of my faith some 15 years ago.
+This was a foundation of my faith over 15 years ago.

 There seem to be only two ways to go when this moment arrives.
 The first is to replace the unbroken myth with the broken myth, which yields some of its inner meaning through interpretation and the power of metaphor.
 But unfortunately, many people find the uncertainty of the broken myth impossible to live with, so they repress their own questions and denounce the questions that others put to the myth.
 They retreat into reactive literalism, which is aware of the questions but represses them, either consciously or unconsciously.
 The instrument of repression is usually an acknowledged authority, such as the Church or the Bible, which claims our unconditional surrender, and fewer and fewer younger people are, quite rightly, prepared to do this.